 Having roots that date all the way back to 1876, Ericsson has long been an established force in the networking and telecommunications business.
 The company made it’s IoT presence known at IoT World with a large booth and several sessions over the course of the 3 days.
 IoT For All spoke with Erik Josefsson, Head of Advanced Industries IoT, to get the details on their Industrial IoT experience.
 Ericsson’s approach to IIoT, a.k.a., Industry 4.0, focuses on 3 core values: Simple, Secure, and Stable.

 Since approximately 95% of IIoT applications currently rely on wired connectivity, mobility represents a big shift in thinking for many customers.
-Critical IoT use cases in manufacturing require low latency, guaranteed delivery, and instant feedback so spotty connectivity has not been an option until the advent of private LTE networks.
+Critical IoT Applications in manufacturing require low latency, guaranteed delivery, and instant feedback so spotty connectivity has not been an option until the advent of private LTE networks.
 Private LTE is the most robust of all wireless solutions and provides cost benefits as well.
 Ericsson is leading the way in this new category and offers 3GPP compliant, licensed and unlicensed bands for Private LTE.
-Industrial use cases powered by Ericsson technologies include connected factory robots, manufacture of highly precise bladed disks (BLISKs) for turbines, and spherical roller bearings for SKF.
+Industrial Applications powered by Ericsson technologies include connected factory robots, manufacture of highly precise bladed disks (BLISKs) for turbines, and spherical roller bearings for SKF.
 If you have mission-critical manufacturing needs and are thinking about reducing costs through automation with IoT, definitely give www.ericsson.com a look.

 5. Software AG / Cumulocity